gopinathsjsu/team-project-renaissance/README.md

 - Updating account balance for payee and beneficiary
 - Looked into sign in api 404 issue

+**5/11/2021**

+Gayathri:
+- Resolved the cors error by removing some invalid options and adding appropriate headers
+- Added the app to an autoscaling group(minimum 3 instances) with Load Balancer
+- Plan to work on the documentation today and tomorrow

 # To Run the app

 1. yarn init